rpm-software-management/dnf/doc/conf_ref.rst

     ``True`` instructs the solver to either use a package with the highest available version or fail.
 On ``False``, do not fail if the latest version cannot be installed and go with the lower version.
-The default is ``True``.
+The default is ``False``.
 Note this option in particular :ref:`can be set in your configuration file by your distribution <conf_distribution_specific-label>`.